Pachix-Dev/itmusicfest-registro/README.md

 ### Continued development

 Curently we use javascript hook to manage desktop vs mobile views along with css media queries.
 There may be better ways to do this.
+All feedback is welcome!

 ### Useful resources